Skip to content

 ROM writing

-igir has three writing commands.
-Only one writing command can be specified at a time, and all require the --output <path> option.
+Igir has three ROM writing commands.
+Only one ROM writing command can be specified at a time, and all require at least one --input <path|glob> and a --output <path>.

 copy